MonstrousSoftware/GetOut/README.md

 - fps indicator

+Notes:
+- textures need to be power of two for teavm version
+- mouse capture doesn't work on web version, user wil have to use keyboard (A/D) to turn instead of mouse.

 This project was generated with a template including simple application launchers and a main class extending `Game` that sets the first screen.

 ## Platforms